 - Arts, Psychology and Theology: email@example.com.

-- Social Sciences, Business and Economics: firstname.lastname@example.org.
+- Social Sciences, Business and Economics, and Law: firstname.lastname@example.org.

 - Education and Welfare (Vasa): email@example.com.